dogmaticdev/IRON/README.md

 The "-" is used to fulfill the 4 letter requirement and doesnt serve any other purpose.

 # "="
-"=" The equal sign is used to designate the next string to be outputted into the IR.
+"=" The equal sign is used to indicate the string ahead of the "=" in the database is to be outputted from the database into the IR.
 Ex:

 ```